Nighthawk offers a number of fixed and adjustable seat options

 Webbed Seats, XL (standard): Ash Frame, super strong and comfy.

-Notes: This is a simple, comfortable, extra large, and strong seat with good appearance.
+Notes: This is a simple, comfortable, extra large, and strong seat.
 10” x 16″ seat area (larger than most other canoe seats).
 The seat is made from an Ash wood frame with super comfy and breathable black webbing.
 Double coated for superior weather resistance.
 Can be paddled forwards or backwards depending on canoe set-up and balance.

 Bucket Seat: Formed plastic seats